The MAK Pellet Grill Fans Facebook group is very active and helpful.

 If you see this happening, begin by cleaning all the vents in your grill once the grill is cooled off.
 Depending on the series of grill you have, there may be a flat piece of metal, called a wind baffle, covering the vents in the back inside of your grill.
 Remove the baffle and clean the vents thoroughly.

-*For 2 Star owners– make sure you don’t miss the vents going into and out of the warmer/smoker box on the right side of the grill.
+*For Two-Star General owners– make sure you don’t miss the vents going into and out of the warmer/smoker box on the right side of the grill.
 The vents going into the warmer/smoker box are behind the triangular grease shield, and are often missed since they’re out of view.

 Next, ensure that the area behind the triangular grease shield on the right side of the grill is not clogged.
 Also, if you have an external grease bucket, ensure that the trough going into the bucket is free of any build up.